notionparallax/ChefstepsEquipment/README.md

 The quick summary is that there are 300ish bits of unique kit, but you seem to be able to get by very nicely on 50 or so.

+# The latest:

+The google spreadheets mysteriously disapreared, so I've redone the scrape and some basic analysis in python.

+I'm going to keep going, so keep an eye out for updates.

+# more or less out of date:

 I did a little scrape to get the equipment from each recipe.
 The [python to do that is here](https://github.com/notionparallax/ChefstepsEquipment) and the results are below:
 <figure>
 <iframe src="https://docs.google.com/spreadsheets/d/1tf2GLSQexYe3346Gj7arfgbUxX9-3apWmRWRvjPzkYg/pubhtml?gid=1735103416&amp;single=true&amp;widget=true&amp;headers=false"></iframe>